Vectorized/solady/README.md

 Please always check and test for compatibility accordingly.

+If you are deploying on ZKsync stack (e.g. Abstract) with partial EVM equivalence:

+- Run `node prep/zksync-compat-analysis.js` to scan the files.
+- For files that have incompatibilities (i.e. non-zero scores), look into the `ext/zksync` directories for substitutes.
+The substitutes may only have a subset of the original features.
+If there is no substitute, it means that the file is incompatible and infeasible to be implemented for ZKsync.

 ## Acknowledgements

 This repository is inspired by or directly modified from many sources, primarily: